 Supported Wireless Cards

-Albion's wireless network supports a minimum of the 802.11b and 802.11g protocols.
-We strongly recommend using a wireless card that is at least 802.11g compatible, as this provides a much faster connection (up to 54Mpbs).
-In some areas of campus we support the even faster (up to 300Mbps) 802.11n as well, but this standard has not been deployed campus-wide at this time.
+Albion's wireless network supports a minimum standard of the 802.11g protocol.
+We strongly recommend using a dual-band (2.4 Ghz/5Ghz) wireless card that is at least 802.11n compatible, as this provides a much faster connection.
+In some areas of campus we support the even faster 802.11ac as well, but this standard has not been deployed campus-wide at this time.
 The 802.11b protocol is not supported on campus.